 So, what should you do?
-Use these five tips to help support your child and give them the tools they need to develop healthy, age-appropriate relationships now.
+Use these five tips to help you support your child and give them the tools they need to develop healthy, age-appropriate relationships now.
 Establishing some simple guidelines now will help your tween grow into a teen that practices safe and healthy dating practices later, when they’re old enough to venture out on a date.

 - Opt for group outings: Group activities among young people are fine and often fun, but allowing teens to begin steady, one-on-one dating much before age 16 can lead to trouble.
 So, encourage group get-togethers (and talk with your child about how to voice his or her concerns to peers if they end up in an uncomfortable situation.)
 Invite your tween to host a movie party or backyard get-together with friends.
 Suggest a bowling outing.
-Or encourage kids to attend a middle school or high school football game together.
+Or, encourage kids to attend a middle school or high school football game together.

 - Be proactive.
 Talk about this issue and your family’s rules before your child expresses an interest in dating.
 The conversation doesn’t need to be complex or lengthy.
 Simply mentioning that it is normal for your son or daughter to be experiencing feelings for a special someone as a tween is A-OK.
 And that when they’re older, dating may be something they would like to explore.
 Talk about what your dating guidelines will be—such as curfews, driving rules, and so on.
-Knowing what you expect now will help your child be better prepared when dating age arrives.
+Knowing what you expect now will help your child be better prepared, when dating age arrives.

 - Create an open dialogue.
 If you’re uncomfortable discussing relationships with your tween, there are multiple ways to break the ice.
 A good way to get a conversation started is to invite your young adult to write down questions in a shared notebook.
 Tip: You can start!
-Ask a question or share a thought in a notebook, and tuck it under your child’s pillow or a book on their bedside table (or other private spot).
+Ask a question or share a thought in a notebook, and tuck it under your child’s pillow or bedside table (or other private spot).
 When you say goodnight, invite them to respond and then put the notebook on your bedside table the next day.
 This can be a great way to begin an ongoing conversation about difficult subjects with your adolescent.

 - Empower your tween or teen to recognize and make healthy choices.
 Your growing adolescent should start taking a leadership role in his or her own wellbeing, and now is the perfect the time to teach him or her about making healthy choices in all aspects of life, including sexual and physical wellbeing.
 It doesn’t hurt to have a conversation with your child and his or her pediatrician to learn more about what you can do now to prevent diabetes, heart disease, and human papillomavirus (HPV).
 Be sure to ask about other things your kids can do to ensure they’re making healthy decisions throughout their dating years, as well.